 Sandwiches – Ideally I wouldn’t have any sandwiches, but they’re practical for me.
 On sandwiches: realize that

 - the average honey mustard is considerably better than mayonnaise, even light mayo, and often has a fraction of the fat and calories.
 This is true most of the time – you need to look.

 - At deli’s, honey mustard is a better blind bet if you’re going the sandwich route.

 - Turkey is easily the leanest deli meat you can choose.

 - Grilled Chicken is easily the best choice at a deli counter.

 Sustainability – make one change today, and see if you can live with the adjustment.
 The idea is to make little changes gradually that you can stick with as part of your new lifestyle.
 Losing weight for a month isn’t helpful – making a body composition transformation that will last is the goal.

-Every little bit counts - get out of the “all or nothing” mentality, and get into the “every little bit counts” mentality.
+Every little bit counts – get out of the “all or nothing” mentality, and get into the “every little bit counts” mentality.
 This goes for both nutrition and fitness.
 Every tiny food choice matters.
 Every time you walk cross-town instead of a subway helps.
+Every time you choose a farther parking space to walk further actually helps.
 It all counts.

 Getting there: For me it was baby steps, and the most important thing was finding parts of the gym that i liked and was comfortable with.
 Getting there (often) is most of the battle.